-Ordination simply means that the organization has confirmed who you are, made sure that you are of legal age to perform a marriage ceremony (in most states, it’s either 16 or 18 years old) and that you are capable of performing the wedding and witnessing the bridal couple’s signatures on their marriage license, which you are generally required to return to the issuing agency (usually the County Clerk’s office) following the ceremony.
+What is ordination?
+Ordination simply means that the organization has verified who you are, made sure that you are of legal age to perform a marriage ceremony (in most states, it’s either 16 or 18 years old) and that you are capable of performing the wedding and witnessing the bridal couple’s signatures on their marriage license, which you are ordinarily required to return to the issuing agency (usually the County Clerk’s office) following the ceremony.

 Generally speaking, certified ordination typically takes only a few business days.
 Depending upon which state the ceremony is taking place in, you can often request what is known as Basic Ordination, which allows you to perform a single marriage ceremony (and the fee is quite inexpensive).

 Keep in mind that your ordination level must comply with the laws of the state that the ceremony is taking place in, regardless of where you live.
 For example, if you live in Ohio, but the ceremony is taking place in Kentucky, your ordination must comply with Kentucky’s laws.
 If, however, you live in Ohio and the ceremony is taking place in Ohio, your ordination must comply with Ohio’s laws.

 Do you know the location your marriage ceremony will take place in?
 Click here to begin the ordination process.

 Here are a couple of fast facts to remember:

 - Every state has a law that requires wedding officiants to be legally ordained prior to performing a marriage ceremony in their state.
 You cannot simply proclaim yourself to be “ordained” — it must be done legally through a church or religious organization.